The Episodic Table of Elements is a podcast exploring the culture and chemistry behind every element on the periodic table.

-A great place to start, if you’re new to the show, is Episode 0: Everything The Light Touches.
-It’s a very short episode that provides an overview of the show and introduces you to the wild-eyed belligerent scientist who first saw a vision of the periodic table in a dream.
+Each episode stands on its own, but the show does provide a basic chemistry education that builds on itself over time.
+If you’re new to the show, start with Episode 0: Everything The Light Touches.
+It’s a very short episode that outlines the show’s format, and introduces you to the wild-eyed belligerent scientist who first saw a vision of the periodic table in a dream.

-Each episode will be accompanied by comprehensive show notes for additional context for anyone who’s curious — there’s always something left on the cutting room floor; often as much original material as is present in the actual show.
-Plus, I’ll make complete transcripts of each episode available, complete with citations.
+Comprehensive show notes provide additional context for anyone who’s curious — there’s always something left on the cutting room floor; often as much original material as is present in the actual show.
+Plus, complete transcripts of each episode are available, complete with citations.